dividab/tsconfig-paths-webpack-plugin/README.md

 #### extensions _(string[]) (default=[".ts", ".tsx"])_

 An array of the extensions that will be tried during resolve.
-Ideally this would be the same as the extensions from the webpack config but it seems resolver plug-ins does not have access to this infomration so you need to specify it again for the plugin.
+Ideally this would be the same as the extensions from the webpack config but it seems resolver plug-ins does not have access to this information so you need to specify it again for the plugin.

 #### baseUrl _(string) (default=undefined)_